demidko/timecobot/README.md

 ## Usage

 To start using the system, just add [`@Timecobot`](https://t.me/timecobot) to the group with admin rights.
-Bot understands spoken language.
+Bot understands spoken language (english and russian).
 Experiment!

 ### Ban user